 Patients ask me this all the time.
 What's the difference between direct primary care (DPC) and concierge medicine, and which one fits me?
-Both react to the same problem: traditional primary care is rushed, fragmented, and hard to reach when you actually need it.
-They solve it differently.
+Both react to the same problem (traditional primary care is rushed, fragmented, and hard to reach when you actually need it), but they solve it differently.
+The choice between them isn't a coin flip; it depends on what you actually need from a primary care physician.

 What direct primary care is

-What the membership covers: routine primary care, basic preventive care, and often some in-office labs and minor procedures.
-What it doesn't cover: specialists, hospital care, advanced imaging, and in most cases prescriptions.
-For those, you still need insurance or you pay out of pocket.
+What the membership typically covers: routine primary care visits, basic preventive care, often some in-office labs, simple procedures, and (in some DPC practices) wholesale-priced prescription dispensing.
+What it doesn't cover: specialists, hospital care, advanced imaging, ER visits, or most pharmacy-acquired prescriptions.

 What concierge medicine is